 Petroleum history articles, research and education resources, oil museum news, exhibits and events.

 The American Oil & Gas Historical Society (AOGHS) is dedicated to preserving U.S. petroleum history, which provides a context for understanding the modern energy industry.
 This history began with an 1859 oil well in Pennsylvania and represents a key aspect of modern energy education.
-Membership in the historical society is free, but your joining as a supporting member is needed and appreciated.
-All members can sign up for AOGHS petroleum history emails.
+Membership in the historical society is free, but we depend on individual support for adding articles, research links — and to maintain this website.

 Frequently Asked Questions